albertodemichelis/squirrel/doc/source/reference/language/constants_and_enumerations.rst

-Squirrel allows to bind constant values to an identifier that will be evaluated compile-time.
+Quirrel allows to bind constant values to an identifier that will be evaluated compile-time.
 This is achieved though constants and Enumerations.

 ---------------